Adaptive Algorithms for Infinitely Many-Armed Bandits: A Unified Framework: Main Result

 \Cref{cor:main} can be directly deduced from \Cref{th:main_thm_new}.
 Indeed, $S(2\eta) \leq \tilde S(\eta)$ for any $\eta \in (0, 1/2)$, so that $\eta^*_t \leq \tilde\eta_t$.
 Hence, with probability at least $1-\delta$, $\gamma(\hat r_t) \leq \eta^*_t \leq \tilde \eta_t$.
 We refer the reader to \Cref{sec:implications} for direct consequences of \Cref{th:main_thm_new}.
 These include results for specific distribution classes $\mathcal{D}$: we recover the minimax simple regret upper bound of \cite{carpentier2015simple} (up to polylogarithmic factors) as a special case when $1-\lambda_{\eta} \asymp \eta^\alpha$, and match the more general result of \cite{zhao2023revisiting} on $\epsilon$-good arm identification up to a $\log(1/\delta)$ factor.

 In \Cref{sec:implications}, we show that \Cref{th:main_thm_new} recovers the result of \cite{zhao2023revisiting} up to a polylogarithmic factor in $t/\delta$.
-Our polylogarithmic term $\log^3(t/\delta) \asymp \log^3(t)+\log^3(1/\delta)$ is suboptimal: our proof could yield $\log^3(t)+\log^2(1/\delta)$.
+Our polylogarithmic term is of order $\log^4(t/\delta)$ and is suboptimal: a more careful analysis could reduce these exponents.
 However, we accept this loss of polylogarithmic precision in exchange for clearer exposition and simpler analysis.
 This simplification allows us to highlight the main effect captured by the function $G$ while maintaining practical relevance.
 Indeed, setting tuning parameters to constants instead of polylogarithmic expressions still achieves state-of-the-art performance in practice with our enhanced algorithm $\PROSE$, described after $\OSE$ in \Cref{sec:algos}.